We must admit, it came as a bit of a surprise to us.

 At the 2019 Inside ETFs conference, held in February in Hollywood, Florida, ETF.com managing director Dave Nadig and Inside ETFs chairman Matt Hougan delivered a presentation centered around “direct indexing”—explaining both what direct indexing is and its potential to be the next big disruptive force in investing.

 What is direct indexing?

 If an ETF packages equities and other assets into a single product accessible to investors at a low cost, direct indexing takes it a step further, replicating an index by owning the individual securities instead of in a bundle, as an ETF does.
 This has certain advantages, especially when it comes to tax.
 Unlike an ETF, direct indexing allows investors to harvest losses on individual securities, for example.

-That’s why the term sounded familiar to us.
+So, why did the term sound familiar to us?
 In some ways it describes what Parametric has been doing since 1992—yes, for 27 years—with Custom Core, our separately managed account (SMA) solution.
 But we’ve taken the idea several steps further still, offering greater customization, flexibility, and transparency, including continuously monitoring portfolios to harvest tax losses, enabling in-kind transitions, helping clients with charitable gifting and estate planning options, offering factor investing and responsible investing capabilities, and more.